ADOLF m German, Dutch, Swedish, Norwegian, Danish, Czech, Hungarian, Polish, Ancient GermanicFrom the Germanic name

 Tinatin to search for the mysterious knight of the title.

-BARAK (2)).
-A famous bearer is former American president Barack Obama (1961-), who was named after his Kenyan father.
+Barack m VariousIn the case of the former American president Barack Obama (1961-), he was named after his Kenyan father.
+His father had Anglicized it from the original spelling

-BENEDICT.
-This name was borne by Mexican president Benito Juárez, and also by Benito Mussolini (who was named after Juárez), the fascist dictator of Italy during World War II.
+Benedicto.
+This name was borne by Mexican president Benito Juárez (1806-1872).
+Benito Mussolini (1883-1945), the fascist dictator of Italy during World War II, was named after Juárez.

 בִּנְיָמִין (Binyamin) meaning